tue-mps-edu/asd-engd-project-2019-thermal-object-detection/project_documentation/Functional_safety_analysis.md

 - Snow is taken into account in *bad weather* in the analysis, but the limitation is that the thermal camera has difficulties detecting cars that are standing still.
 - Occlusion will still be a limiting factor for the object detection system.
 As there are two detection systems present in the assumed architecture, the chance of detecting objects with occlusion is slightly increased.
 - Objects with same temperature might not be detected using the thermal camera only.
-The RGB camera mitigates this problem during daytime, but in nighttime conditions this is still a limiting factor.
+The RGB camera mitigates this problem during daytime, but in night-time conditions this is still a limiting factor.
 Examples are standing still cars.
 - There will still be risk of failure of the PC or cables/cameras which will not be mitigated with our system.

 ## Risk Analysis